Description of ES Direct protocol

 What is ES Direct?

-ES Direct is a protocol for use over a local area network (LAN) whereby the DESlock+ Client can locate the Enterprise Server, and then open an encrypted direct communication to perform various commands.
+ES Direct is a protocol for use over a local area network (LAN) whereby the ESET Endpoint Encryption (EEE) Client can locate the EEE Server, and then open an encrypted direct communication to perform various commands.

 ES Direct uses a single UDP/TCP port.
 The UDP port will accept an IP multicast packet meaning the client does not necessarily need to be configured with the server address and the server can be assigned a dynamic address.
 However, if the network topology does not allow the transmission of multicast packets then the client can be configured with the server address.